DefraDB

 A secret to unlock the keyring is required on start and must be provided via the DEFRA_KEYRING_SECRET environment variable.
 If a .env file is available in the working directory, the secret can be stored there or via a file at a path defined by the --secret-file flag.

-The keys will be randomly generated on the inital start of the node if they are not found.
+The keys will be randomly generated on the initial start of the node if they are not found.

 Alternatively, to randomly generate the required keys, run the following command: